MariusMez/Trackable-Or-Not/README.md

 # TrackableOrNot

-Copy cat of the famous HBO’s Silicon Valley app (Not Hotdog) but for Geocaching Groundspeak Travel Bug® Mobile Application with React Native
+Copy cat of the famous HBO’s Silicon Valley app (Not Hotdog) but for Geocaching Groundspeak Travel Bug®

+Mobile Application with React Native

-The AI core is currently hosted as a REST web service and not running inside the app. 🤖🧠
+The AI core is currently selfhosted as a REST web service and not running inside the app. 🤖🧠

 The design is reflecting the original app 🙈, see this as a Proof of Concept 🤡 for a better app using AI extensively and currently in development 👨‍💻